 10. Snyk

-Snyk is a developer-centric security platform that helps identify and remediate vulnerabilities in code, dependencies, containers, and infrastructure as code.
+Snyk is a developer-centric security platform that helps identify and remediate vulnerabilities across code, dependencies, containers, and infrastructure-as-code.
 It integrates seamlessly into the development process and is used by companies like Google and Salesforce.

 Key Features: